Amelia Moore

-Amelia Moore (born February 4, 1990) is an American amateur boxer and member of USA Boxing.
-Born in 1990 in Middletown, Connecticut, she grew up in the Oxford Hills region of Western Maine where she began practicing martial arts at age seven.
-Moore became emancipated at age 16 and graduated from Oxford Hills Comprehensive High School in 2008.
-She began training as a boxer while she was still in high school, continuing with an off-campus regimen during her two years at the United States Naval Academy.
-Moore began fighting for USA Boxing in 2011 and has won two national championships.
-She lives in Colorado Springs, Colorado and competes around the world.
+Amelia Moore (born February 4, 1990) is an American professional boxer.
+She challenged for the WBC and WBO female lightweight titles in 2026.
+On a regional level, Moore held the NABF female lightweight title in 2026.
+As an amateur, she won two national championships and competed internationally as a member of USA Boxing.

 Early life

-Moore attended the United States Naval Academy for two years.

 Moore was born on 4 February 1990 in Middletown, Connecticut.
 When she was four, her family moved to Norway, Maine where she attended Guy E. Rowe Elementary School.
 At age seven, Moore participated in a visiting karate program at the school and began studying competition sparring and kata, which she credits with "igniting a fire" in her for combat sport.
 Moore played football in middle school and participated in soccer, hockey and track and field at Oxford Hills Comprehensive High School.

 Moore became emancipated at age 16 and began working two jobs to support living on her own.
 By the end of her junior year in high school, her financial situation caused her to consider enlisting in the military rather than attending a four-year college.
 Her high school counselor encouraged her to look into the United States military academies.
 After studying information her counselor provided and viewing the 2006 film Annapolis, Moore became especially interested in the United States Naval Academy.
 The school recruited her to run track.

 After her 2008 graduation from high school and a year of Navy preparatory school, Moore entered the United States Naval Academy.
 She took training classes in swimming, wrestling and boxing and remained at the school for two years before being medically discharged due to a diagnosis of Crohn's disease.